 The herpetofauna is vastly different.
 Behavior, preferred habitat, and weather are all different.

 When you go it on your own, you’re risking a number of bad scenarios.
 I’ve had to bail people out at the national park when the staff called me and asked me if I knew the two Americans there who had herped the park at night and picked up a few snakes in bags, ready to take them from the park (a crime).

-What would you do as you’re confronted with a couple guys with guns in the forest?
+What would you do as you were confronted with a couple of guys with guns in the forest?
 Happens.
 Should you run for your life, or try to reason something out?
 If you don’t know Thai (and they most certainly don’t know English), it’s going to be a bit of a tense moment.